Agent Governance

 • Tool policy — allow, warn, reject, or require approval

-• Runtime limit — max steps, tool calls, write actions, inactivity timeout
+• Runtime limit — max steps, tool calls, write actions, and inactivity timeout

 • Approval — human checkpoint for gated steps